krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We will have much more say about using the tools of the presence calculus to create such feedback loops and steer systems in future posts.

+## Taking Stock

+The last few chapters have introduced many concepts that build on the primitive idea of presence and systems of presence.
+Before moving forward, let’s step back and consider these ideas as a whole to build some intuition for what the presence calculus *is* and what it tells us.

+First and foremost, the presence calculus is not a modeling framework, a measurement system, or a methodology.
+It is a mathematical and analytical *substrate*—a foundation on which such frameworks or methodologies can be constructed.

+It is not a replacement for existing measurement tools or systems.
+Rather, it is a tool that can operate *alongside* existing techniques such as statistics and probability.
+Its particular strength lies in analyzing a class of problems that are not easily addressed using those conventional techniques.

+The presence calculus is well suited to reasoning about system properties that satisfy the following mathematical criteria, stated here in plain English:

+- The measured value is a non-negative real number that varies over time—i.e., we are measuring the *presence* of a property in the system.
+- The "signal" in the property is tied to the _accumulation_ of its value— both the magnitude and the duration for which it is held are meaningful.
+- The value at any given time can be expressed as the sum of non-negative values from a countable set of time-varying functions (signals) over a fixed domain.
+- Each contributing function is measurable over finite intervals, meaning its Lebesgue integral exists and is finite over any bounded interval.

+For practical applications, we also require:

+- Each signal’s contribution can be *directly* instrumented and measured over the domain.

+The presence calculus is therefore well suited for reasoning about system properties that are cumulative, time-varying, and composed of multiple independent signals that contribute to the total accumulation.

+While this may sound restrictive, a surprisingly large class of operational and business-critical properties—especially those related to delays, costs, risks, and rewards—fall squarely within this domain.
+This makes the presence calculus a powerful tool for analyzing such properties in a robust and principled way.

+Because these properties often underpin sound decision-making in business contexts, the presence calculus has the potential to significantly improve the quality of those decisions.
+This is where its real power lies.